Many customers have shared that they need to meet compliance obligations that specify key management arrangements with their cloud service provider.

 At Ignite, we announced general availability of Customer Key in Office 365, which enables customers to provide and control their own encryption keys used to encrypt their Office 365 data at-rest.

 With Customer key, customers are in control of their keys and can exercise the ability to revoke the keys to make their data unreadable to the service, and initiate the path towards data deletion.
-This can help organizations meet a wide array of compliance obligations, even in a few regulatory pockets around the world that specify customers to provide and control their own encryption keys.
+This can help organizations meet a wide array of compliance obligations, even in a few regulatory pockets around the world that specify that customers need to provide and control their own encryption keys.